AdamCyffka/CPE_solostumper_3_2018/README.md

 * the second parameter must be greater than or equal as the first one,

-* if the number is a multiple of 2, print "Fozz\n",
+* if the number is a multiple of 3, print "Fuzz\n",

-* if the number is a multiple of 9, print "Bazz\n",
+* if the number is a multiple of 2, print "Bozz\n",

-* if the number is a multiple of both 2 and 9, print "FozzBazz\n",
+* if the number is a multiple of both 2 and 3, print "FuzzBozz\n",

 * in all other case, print the number followed by '\n'.